soupcms/soupcms-site/data/docs/chapters/v0.5/2-soupcms-architecture.md

 <div class="sequence-diagram">

 participant Browser/User as U
-participant Responsice Image Server as R participant sopuCMS Core as C participant soupCMS API as A participant soupCMS mongoDB as D participant Other Data Sources as E
+participant Responsive Image Server as R participant soupCMS Core as C participant soupCMS API as A participant soupCMS mongoDB as D participant Other Data Sources as E